ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/login-via-portal.md

 <img src='../images/expanse-user-portal.png' width='100%' height='100%'/>

-When you open the link, your browser should be redirected to a Globus login page (as shown below).
+When you open the link, your browser should first be redirected to a Globus login page (as shown below).
 At the Globus login page, you will be asked to **Use your organizational login**.
 However, you should choose **ACCESS-CI (formerly XSEDE)**  as your organization, not your academic or research institution.

 - Step 2: Select **ACCESS-CI (formerly XSEDE)** as your organizational login, then click *Continue*